 Don’t Rush the Big Choices

 Freshman year can feel like a barrage of life-or-death questions: What’s your major?
 What do you want to do?
 Where do you want to live?
 Do you want to go out sometime?

 Take your time on this one.
 Take a month, a semester, a year.
 Don’t just leap; look carefully.
 This is a great opportunity to get to know your guidance and career counselors, as well as professors in fields that grab your interest, to find out what’s required by students in your prospective major.
 Check out employment prospects with seniors or counselors.
-Do some Googling.

 The real lesson in picking a major is to learn how to examine yourself and figure out what you want, then take the steps to get it.

 Get Some Sleep

 A 2009 study in the Journal of Adolescent Health found that only 30% of college students surveyed got more than 8 hours of sleep a night, while more than 68% percent (!) had trouble sleeping because of stress related to their academic or personal lives.
 As a result, students with poor sleep habits turn in greater numbers to over-the-counter drugs to regulate their sleep cycles and moods.

-So what do you do?
-It’s related to the time management issue that confronts so many freshmen.
-A lot of students stay up too late the night before an 8 a.m. class, or they simply try to live on less sleep out of a fear they’ll miss something amazing if they go back to their dorm to rack out.
-The “fear of missing out” is a real one, and it leads to some hectic and damaging hours.
-Don’t cheat yourself out of some healthy sleep.
+Freshmen are terrible with time management.
+They stay up too late the night before an early class.
+They skip sleep altogether in favor of doing all the things.
+The FOMO is real, and it leads to some hectic and damaging hours.
+Don’t cheat yourself out of healthy sleep.
 It’s one of the best things you can do to stay healthy.

 Party, but party responsibly.
 Work hard, but leave time to relax.
 Make new friends, but give yourself time to recuperate.
 Don’t shy away from big choices, but don’t rush into them, either.
 Lean on your folks, but not too much.